CiscoIOx/modbus_collector_python/README.md

 ![Activation](http://gitlab.cisco.com/iox/modbus_app/raw/master/images/Local%20manager%20-%20App%20Activation.png)

+### Update application bootstrap config
+Now that we have activate the application, we need to update the bootstrap config file to make sure that app polls from correct modbus slave, posts the data in correct dweet name and to the correct backend server.

 ## Start/Stop the app
 In local manager, we can start/stop the application by pressing action link ```start``` or ```stop``` respectively correspoding to the app.
 ![Start app](http://gitlab.cisco.com/iox/modbus_app/raw/master/images/LM_Start_app.png)